VantaInc/vanta-mcp-server/README.md

 - Get detailed information about specific vendor security reviews
 - Access supporting documentation and reports for security assessments

+### Document Management

+- List all documents in your Vanta account for compliance and evidence management
+- Get detailed information about specific documents including metadata and compliance mappings
+- View security controls that are mapped to or associated with documents as evidence
+- Access external links and references associated with documents
+- List all files and uploads attached to documents for compliance documentation
+- Intelligently download file uploads with automatic MIME type handling - text files return readable content, binary files return metadata

 ### Multi-Region Support

 - US, EU, and AUS regions with region-specific API endpoints